|

 have been joined by Pat Flynn (guitar) and Pete Rumble (drums) Bram

-Stoker's Tony Bronsdon (Hammond organ), Pete Ballam (guitar) and John Bavin (bass
+Stoker's, Anthony Bronsdon (Hammond organ), Pete Ballam (guitar) and John Bavin

-guitar) are introducing more previously unreleased material for their second album
+(bass guitar) are introducing more previously unreleased material for their second

-later this year (2007).
-In September the official CD release of the Rock Paranoia
+album later this year (2007).
+In September the official CD release of the Rock

 and Download tracks and album at